 Moisture and Corrosion

 Even when finishes look intact, moisture drives galvanic and uniform corrosion that shortens a garage door’s service life.
 Salt-laden air, wet slabs, and poor ventilation accelerate moisture accumulation in seams, fastener heads, and bottom rails.
-You’ll see blistering coatings, red rust on steel, white oxidation on aluminum, and seized rollers or hinges as tolerances tighten.
+You’ll see blistering coatings, red rust on steel, white oxidation on aluminium, and seized rollers or hinges as tolerances tighten.

 | Exposure Source | Impact on Components |